• Skip to primary navigation

 • Press the mixture into the tin and bake for 30 minutes.
 Allow to cool before cutting into squares.

 • As an optional extra you can drizzle melted Biscoff spread onto the cooled flapjacks for added Biscoff flavour.
-Melt the Biscoff spread for 20 seconds in the microwave until runny.
+Melt the Biscoff spread for 20 seconds in the microwave until runny then drizzle over the top of the bars.

 Notes